fbpx

 For small world and block play to be effective, you’ll need a clearly defined area where children can access the resources as independently as possible.
 Create the space away from any high traffic areas in your classroom and provide enough room if possible, for large, elaborate buildings and story settings to take shape.
 A carpet or rug will deaden the noise and make the space more comfortable for the children to kneel.

-Now we’ll need to consider how these blocks are stored and organised in order to promote independence and to maximise the number of learning opportunities provided.
+Now we’ll need to consider how these blocks are stored and organised in order to promote independence and to maximise the number of learning opportunities provided- an effective way to support the development of personal, social and emotional learning.
 Ideally, blocks should be stored directly onto an open shelf so that the children can readily access them.
 Shadow backing on each shelf promotes easy access and, done well, can lead to discussions around shapes and their properties.
 For this you’ll need a roll of sticky backed plastic; this can be cut out and stuck directly onto a shelf to provide a place for each shape of block.
 Store some shapes together so that the children are encouraged to recognise both the parts and the whole.
 For example, two semi -circular, arched shapes placed together will create a circular shape.

-For a Key Stage One Block area, labelling could include a further degree of challenge.
+For a KS1 Block Area, labelling could include a further degree of challenge.
 In this way, you might include cylinders set out as an array (labelled as 3 + 3 +3 etc): measurements can be included effectively too: cylinders could be labelled as 15cm cylinders or 10 cm cylinders, for example.
 With effective adult support, this level of detail promotes discussion and the use of correct terminology.

 As the children’s ideas develop, and as they become particularly interested in themes or concepts, you’ll want to enhance your provision with other materials to challenge their thinking further.
 Collections of big rolls of paper and pens, when modelled by an adult, are a great way of engaging the children in story mapping and writing as part of small world and block play.
 At other times, mirrors or different light sources can prompt further explorations of reflection, light and shadow.

 And what about the adults?
 Well, if we’ve thought through all the learning opportunities in such a detailed way, then it’s also important to consider the adult role in this space too.
 Well planned resources and experiences provide a range of learning opportunities but these need to be maximised by the adults in the setting.
 Adults should use the correct names of shapes when talking about the block area and engage with the children’s ideas within this space.
+Adults should also think carefully about supporting the language development and teaching of vocabulary when engaged in small world play.
+Consider using the terms that categorise groups of animals such as herd of cows or pride of lions.
+Think about the vocabulary used to discuss animals and their young, for example, cat, kitten, horse, foul.
 Consider where there are times in the day for the children to talk about what they plan to do or to review what they have already done within this space.
 Conversations like these are an opportunity to celebrate and value their learning and can take children’s learning to a new level, reinforcing new vocabulary and challenging their ideas and concepts.

 Key questions to ask yourself: